TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

 ### Knowledge Check

 * How would you select a div inside a div inside a div?
+REDO
-* What is the difference between `.myClass:hover` and `.myClass :hover` ?
+* What is the difference between `div:first-line` and `div :first-line` What will each select?
 * How could you select all input elements with a type of text?